Recover files using Time Machine and Spotlight on Mac

 Refine the results by specifying search criteria using the search bar.

-Click the Time Machine icon in the menu bar, then choose Enter Time Machine.
+Click the Time Machine icon in the menu bar, then choose Browse Time Machine backups.

-If the Time Machine icon isn’t in the menu bar, choose Apple menu > System Preferences, click Time Machine, then select “Show Time Machine in menu bar”.
+If the Time Machine icon isn’t in the menu bar, choose Apple menu > System Settings.
+Click Control Centre in the sidebar, scroll down to Time Machine , then select “Show in Menu Bar” from the pull-down menu.

 Use the arrows and timeline to browse the Time Machine backups.